scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 interesting.
 Once again, looking forward to this weekend when I get to sit at home, not do anything, and enjoy a few full days of Soylent.

+### Day 8:

+Used the strawberries my house mate was kind of enough to buy me to make a new batch of Soylent.
+Even though I forgot to use my emersion blender on it it still turned out fine from just shaking it which is great.
+Enjoyed it at work, and then again later for dinner.
+I had a normal breakfast and did go out with friends to grab a drink and had a bit of pizza, so no all soylent day yet. that will be tomorrow though.
+Still, not having any problems with being hungry after subtituing in Soylent for a meal, I guess that's all the protein in it.

 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/